- Download our Moving to France Guide (PDF)

-The prospect of working in France holds great appeal for expats, particularly in a post-Covid world.
-While many of Europe's largest economies, including Germany, Spain and Italy, have declined considerably, France (the second-largest economy in Europe) has shown surprising resilience and positive numbers in spite of the pandemic.
-As such, there are still opportunities for talented individuals to find a job in France.
+The prospect of working in France holds great appeal, particularly in a post-Covid world.
+While many of Europe’s largest economies, including Germany, Spain and Italy, have declined considerably, France (the second-largest economy in Europe) has shown surprising resilience despite the pandemic.
+As such, there are still opportunities for talented international expats to find a job in France.

-Expats are often attracted by the perks of the French working world, which include a 35-hour workweek, plenty of holiday time and early retirement.
-Finding a job in France is notoriously difficult for foreigners, though.
-Most expats who manage to find one do so through intra-company transfers or opportunities within large multinational organisations.
+You may have been attracted to the French working world by its perks, which include a 35-hour workweek, plenty of holiday time, and a retirement age of 64.
+Finding a job in France is notoriously difficult for expats though.
+Most who manage to find one do so through intra-company transfers or opportunities within large multinational organisations.

 Job market in France

-Expats may be disappointed to discover that most of the jobs available in France aren't in the celebrated south or even bustling, romantic Paris.
-The top hiring regions are actually Auvergne, Bretagne, Limousin and Pays de la Loire.
-Expats willing to move to these less attractive destinations will find many opportunities, even though the area surrounding Paris claims one of the continent’s wealthiest and largest regional economies.
+You may be disappointed to discover that most of the job market in France isn’t concentrated in the south or even bustling, romantic Paris.
+The jobs available in France show strong hiring demand in regions like Auvergne, Bretagne, Limousin and Pays de la Loire.
+If you’re willing to move to these less glamorous destinations, you’ll find many opportunities, even though the area surrounding Paris claims one of the continent’s wealthiest and largest regional economies.

-Salaries in France are on the lower end of the spectrum compared to other areas of the world that attract expats, such as the US, the Middle East and Asia.
+Salaries in France are on the lower end of the spectrum compared to other areas of the world that attract international workers, such as the US, the Middle East and Asia.
+Current unemployment rates hover around 7.5 percent, which is expected to remain relatively stable in the short term.

 Finding a job in France

-Expats looking for employment in France will benefit greatly from speaking French, as fluency is a requirement for most positions.
-Expats should note that education levels are given priority over experience and accomplishments and that the French generally prefer to do business with acquaintances and friends.
-Many people find employment through networking and alumni organisations, so fostering connections is a crucial part of the job hunt.
+When looking for employment in France, you’ll benefit greatly from speaking French, as fluency is a requirement for most positions.
+Note that education levels are still given priority over experience and accomplishments and that the French generally prefer to do business with acquaintances and friends.
+Many people find employment through networking and alum organisations, so fostering connections is going to be a necessary part of your job hunt.

-The most prominent industry sectors in France are hospitality, telecommunications, aerospace and defence, shipbuilding, pharmaceuticals, construction and civil engineering, chemicals, automobile production and banking.
-Expats looking to work in France will need a valid work permit
+France’s most prominent industry sectors are hospitality, telecommunications, aerospace and defence, shipbuilding, pharmaceuticals, construction and civil engineering, chemicals, automobile production, banking and technology.
+Above all, the service sector dominates, representing about 78 percent of the economy.
+You’ll need a valid work permit if you want to work in France.

 Work culture in France

-Expats working in France will find that French business culture tends to be hierarchical and reserved, with little socialising across hierarchical lines.
+You’ll find that the work culture in France tends to be hierarchical and reserved, with little socialising across hierarchical lines.
 In addition to this, appearances are important to the French.
-Expats would do well to invest a little bit extra in their work wardrobe.
+You’d do well to invest a little extra in your work wardrobe, as style and presentation remain highly valued in professional settings.

 Expat Health Insurance